dylanpieper/ShinySurveyJS-Template/readme.md

 -   Optimize the queries used to retrieve the tokens and surveys
 -   Cache the database tables in memory (e.g., using [Redis](https://redis.io/) via the [redux](https://github.com/richfitz/redux) package)
 -   Modify the timing of the asynchronous setup process

+## Publishing

+The default Shiny app settings are found in the `shiny/shiny.R` file (e.g., host, port, and number of workers).
+Publish directly to a cloud platform like [Shinyapps.io](https://www.shinyapps.io/) or setup the app in a container on a service like [Azure Web Apps](https://azure.microsoft.com/en-us/products/app-service/web).
+When scaling, optimize the app by adding traffic monitoring, testing different networking configurations, testing the app's performance under heavy loads, and node balancing.
+Additionally, consider adjusting the behavior of the asynchronous setup process.
+Consider adjusting the system sleep `Sys.sleep(runif(1, 0, 10))` in `app.R` or modifying the setup process to fit your needs.

 ## Roadmap